Table of Contents

 In 1994, legislation was brought in by the US Environmental Protection Agency requiring all toilets to use a maximum of 1.6 gallons of water for each flush.
 Because this legislation was enacted quite quickly, many existing toilets were rapidly and badly redesigned, resulting in poor flushing power and a lot of complaints.

-In this post, I will offer my suggestions for water-efficient toilets that are good quality and save water.
+After hours of research, these are our top choices for water-efficient toilets that are truly good quality and save water.

 Want to know how often you should flush your toilet?
 Here’s some potty talk.